DataDog/documentation/content/en/tracing/connect_logs_and_traces/java.md

 {{% /tab %}}
 {{< /tabs >}}

-**Note**: If you are not using a [Datadog Log Integration][5] to parse your logs, custom log parsing rules need to ensure that `dd.trace_id` and `dd.span_id` are being parsed as strings.
-More information can be found in the [FAQ on this topic][6].
+**Note**: If you are [not using a Datadog Log Integration][4] to parse your logs, custom log parsing rules need to ensure that `dd.trace_id` and `dd.span_id` are being parsed as strings.
+For more information, see the [FAQ on this topic][5].

-[See the Java logging documentation][4] for more details about specific logger implementation or to learn how to log in JSON.
+[See the Java log collection documentation][1] for more details about specific logger implementation and instructions for logging in JSON format.

 ## Further Reading

 {{< partial name="whats-next/whats-next.html" >}}

-[1]: /tracing/setup/java/#configuration
+[1]: /logs/log_collection/java/
-[2]: /tracing/faq/why-cant-i-see-my-correlated-logs-in-the-trace-id-panel/?tab=jsonlogs#trace-id-option
+[2]: /tracing/setup_overview/setup/java/
-[4]: /logs/log_collection/java/?tab=log4j
+[3]: /tracing/faq/why-cant-i-see-my-correlated-logs-in-the-trace-id-panel/?tab=jsonlogs#trace_id-option
-[5]: /logs/log_collection/java/#raw-format
+[4]: /logs/log_collection/java/#raw-format
-[6]: /tracing/faq/why-cant-i-see-my-correlated-logs-in-the-trace-id-panel/?tab=custom
+[5]: /tracing/faq/why-cant-i-see-my-correlated-logs-in-the-trace-id-panel/?tab=custom